dbsghdz1/FinePay/README.md

 (you need developer account on real iphone)

 When you launch the app, Phantom will open automatically.
 Please connect your wallet.
+(On first launch, the app may take longer than expected to start.
+Please wait patiently.)

 Next, nearby devices will appear around your location.
 Tap the person you want to send SOL to.